The Clock and the Pizza: Two Stories in Mechanistic Explanation of Neural Networks: Modular Arithmetic and the Clock Algorithm

 (see \autoref{fig:clock-pizza}) the gradients of $Q_{abc}$ generically lack permutation symmetry in argument order: $\nabla_{\mat{E}_a} Q_{abc}\neq \nabla_{\mat{E}_b} Q_{abc}$.
 Thus, if learned models exhibit permutation symmetry ($\nabla_{\mat{E}_a} Q_{abc} = \nabla_{\mat{E}_b} Q_{abc}$), they must be implementing some other algorithm.

 We compute the 6 largest principal components of the input embedding vectors.
-We then compute the gradients of output logits (unnormalized log-probabilities from the model) with respect to the input embeddings, and then project them onto these 6 principal components.

-We compute the gradients of output logits with respect to input embeddings, then compute the projections of these gradients onto the principal components of the embedding space (since the angles relevant to the \emph{Clock} and \emph{Pizza} algorithms are encoded in the first few principal components).
+We then compute the gradients of output logits (unnormalized log-probabilities from the model) with respect to the input embeddings.
+We then project them onto these 6 principal components (since the angles relevant to the \emph{Clock} and \emph{Pizza} algorithms are encoded in the first few principal components).
 These projections are shown in \autoref{fig:efflc}.
 While Model B demonstrates asymmetry in general, Model A exhibits gradient symmetry.